Skip to main content

 • Recovery Time Objective - the length of time required to restore the service

 Your backup plan will need to balance the cost of maintenance with the risk of potential data loss and disruptions to the service.
-Setting requirements for fast recovery with the least risk will increase infrastructure complexity and maintenance cost for achieving those results.
+Setting requirements for fast recovery with the least risk will increase infrastructure complexity and maintenance costs for achieving those results.
 You will also need to regularly test the recovery process to ensure that the process is successful and to provide training for process owners.
-Regardless of implementation size, make sure to document your plan and to keep it up to date with any infrastructure changes.
+Regardless of implementation size, make sure to document your plan and keep it up to date with any infrastructure changes.

 You can configure your architecture to schedule database exports or use third-party tooling to transfer and back up files from one location to another.

-For OrientDB or H2, Nexus Repository providestasks to create database snapshots and relocate them to a target disk.
+For OrientDB or H2, Nexus Repository provides tasks to create database snapshots and relocate them to a target disk.
 Other directories in your local instance (or instances) should also be copied and rebuilt on a backup disk (see Prepare a Backup).

 You will need to back up blob storage outside of the repository service.